schirmermischa/THELI/README.md

 THELI v3 also runs on MacOS.

-Even though the current beta-release includes all instruments that were supported in THELI v2, not all of them have been tested.
-In particular, some instruments with detectors where the overscan region from multiple readout channels is dividing up the image area are not yet supported (such as the Hamamatsu GMOS CCDs, or SuprimeCam).
+Even though the current release includes all instruments that were supported in THELI v2, not all of them have been tested.
+Please contact the author if you encounter data that do not run through the first processing step correctly.

-Mid-infrared cameras are currently not supported, but support is foreseen as soon as THELI v3 emerges from its beta-testing phase.
+Mid-infrared cameras are currently not supported, but support is foreseen as soon as THELI v3 has been running stable for a while.
+If you need mid-IR support, please contact the author with a test data set.